What is a professional doctorate?

 Sometimes known as a 'while-you-work PhD', Professional Doctorates are internationally-recognised qualifications, designed for working professionals in the private and public sectors with an active interest in work-based research.

-Unlike a PhD, a professional doctorate is not a training for a career in academia, but an opportunity to combine your professional practice with a research degree.
+Unlike a PhD, a professional doctorate is not a pathway towards a career in academia, but an opportunity to combine your professional practice with a research degree.
 That means you'll complete your doctorate – conducting research relating to your current organisation, and gaining the highest level of skills and knowledge – while continuing your career.

 Professional Doctorates involve both text-based study and action research.
 They're assessed through coursework and a final assessment in the form of a doctoral level, research-based thesis, which also includes a viva voce (oral defence).